 SlickText for collecting phone numbers and advanced marketing

-Salesmsg for small, local businesses using SMS
+Salesmsg for sales teams using SMS

 Twilio for customizing your SMS marketing